My Line lets Colombians call Google Assistant

 But what about the billions of people in the world who still don’t have a smartphone?

-Enter My Line, a phone number you can call to ask Google Assistant questions in parts of Colombia — without having access to a smartphone or computer or the internet.
+Enter My Line, a phone number you can call to ask Google Assistant questions in parts of Colombia — without a smartphone or computer or even the internet.

 When a person calls 6000913, they receive a welcome greeting and invitation to ask any question.
 After posing a question, users may hear prompts like “Do you have more questions?” or “Feel free to hang up whenever you’re done,” Cainkade Studio CEO Jeremy Landis told VentureBeat in an email.